2 Open Calls: On Creativity and Wellbeing – 1 for Artists and Makers & 1 for Researchers and Facilitators

 Questions: For questions about content, please follow the link to the organisation involved in hosting the event.

-The deadline is the 20th of June.
+The deadline is noon, the 17th of February 2026.

 Feltmakers Ireland aims to share information about awards, education, events, exhibitions, and opportunities that you will find interesting.
 Our sharing is neither paid for by nor an endorsement of these individuals or organisations.